 - True Art Is Angsty: Commonly regarded as the best album by Evanescence.
 Also their most angsty of them all.

-- Wangst: Some detractors view the album as the album as this.
+- Wangst: Some detractors view the album as this.